GWphua/aws-notes/README.md

 ### AWS Ecosystem

-- Free Resources
+#### Free Resources

 - AWS Blogs
 - AWS Forums
 - AWS Whitepapers & Guides
 - AWS Knowledge Center
   - Contains the most frequent & common questions and requests.
 - AWS Partner Solutions
   - Automated, gold standard deployments in the AWS Cloud
   - Build your production environment quickly with templates
 - AWS Solutions
   - Vetted Technology Solutions for the AWS Cloud
   - _Replaced_ by AWS Control Tower

-- AWS Support
-  - Tiered [support plans](#support-plans-for-aws) divided among Developer, Business and Enterprise Levels.
-- AWS Marketplace
+#### AWS Marketplace

 - Digital catalog with thousands of software listings from independent software vendors
 - If you buy through the AWS Marketplace, it goes into your AWS bill
 - You can sell your own solutions on the AWS Marketplace

-- AWS Training
+#### AWS Training

 - AWS Digital (Online)
 - Classroom Training (In-person or virtual)
 - Training and Certification for the U.S. Government
 - Training and Certification for the Enterprise
 - AWS Academy
   - Helps universities teach AWS
 - Online Courses
+- Tiered [support plans](#support-plans-for-aws) divided among Developer, Business and Enterprise Levels.

-- Professional Services & Partner Network
+#### Professional Services & Partner Network

 - The AWS Professional Services organization is a global team of experts
   - They work alongside your team and a chosen member of the AWS Partner Network (APN)
 - APN Technology Partners
   - Provides hardware, connectivity and software
 - APN Consulting Partners
   - Professional services firm to helps build on AWS
 - APN Training Partners
   - Find who can helps you learn AWS
 - AWS Competency Program
   - AWS Competencies are granted to APN Partners who have demonstrated technical proficiency and proven customer success in specialized solution areas.
 - AWS Navigate Program
   - Help Partners become better Partners

 ### AWS IQ